 Key Features:

-Available in various patterns and colors
+Available in various standard patterns and colours

 Quick installation with minimal traffic disruption